Managed by Shariffc

 It is the intention here to translate what has been the criterion of Malacca being nominated as a World Heritage Site into photographic images.

-building, city, culture, history, world, church, historical, temple, heritage, site, british, architecture, cultural, malaysia, town, portuguese, colony, straits, dutch, malacca [show more]
+architecture, building, city, culture, history, town, church, historical, cityscape, heritage, site, world, british, cultural, dutch, malaysia, portuguese, colony, temple, empire [show more]